 - An early episode of Gilmore Girls has Lorelai hiding several of these from her daughter's boyfriend.

-- Not super-embarrassing, but an episode of Power Rangers Dino Thunder has Kira and Dr. O going through his old Ranger stuff.
+- Not super-embarrassing, but an episode of Power Rangers: Dino Thunder has Kira and Dr. O going through his old Ranger stuff.
 She finds a picture of him from ten years ago and teases him about his long hair.
 Dr. O responds "Hey, it was in style at the time!"
 Of course, this is funnier for long-time fans, since the picture is a promotional image from Power Rangers' second season and depicts Tommy as the White Ranger.

 - In White Collar, the infamous time when Peter grew a mustache.
 As a Continuity Nod, when there's a Whole Episode Flashback to that time period, Peter has the mustache until he's convinced to shave it off.

-- Homestar Runner
+- Homestar Runner:

 - Cheap Thrills: Shortly before Jeordie's graduation, his mom shows his girlfriend photos of him as a baby bathing in the bathtub, dressed as a fireman, and dressed in a pink onesie, to Jeordie's complete embarrassment.

 - Biker Mice from Mars.
-In the episode "A Scent, a Memory, a Far Distant Cheese", Charley, Modo and Throttle get a hold of Vinnie's very embarrassing baby picture.
-Oddly plot relevant, as it is used to help defeat that episode's villains.
+In the episode "A Scent, a Memory, a Far Distant Cheese", Charley, Modo, and Throttle get a hold of Vinnie's very embarrassing baby picture.
+Oddly plot-relevant, as it is used to help defeat that episode's villains.

 - One episode of Doug has a subversion.
 Patti is at his house and Doug's mom is showing her photos while Doug is in another room, only able to hear the reactions.
 It turns out the photos aren't of him, but of his dog.

-- Home Movies
+- Home Movies:

 - Brendon and his mom go to dinner at the Funny Foreigner kid's house to make up for Brendon's making fun of him.
-Everyone there is laughing it up at an old video Brendon's mom had sent to a contest, that shows little Brendon peeing himself.
+Everyone there is laughing it up at an old video Brendon's mom had sent to a contest that shows little Brendon peeing himself.
 It made the evening news.

 - In another episode, Brendon makes a "Behind the Music"-style documentary of Duane's band — including a standard naked-on-bearskin-rug baby picture of Duane, with the same cap-over-eyes sullen face.

-- An episode of Jimmy Two-Shoes centers on Jimmy and his friends finding an embarrassing old video of Lucius.
+- Jimmy Two-Shoes features a variant in its first episode "Spew Tube", which centers on Jimmy, Beezy and Heloise finding an embarrassing old home movie of Lucius.
 Heloise, being the sadist she is, not only puts it up on Spew Tube, but makes sure it's shown at a rally for all of Miseryville to see.

-- In the My Little Pony: Friendship Is Magic episode "Call of the Cutie", Cheerilee shows a picture of herself from around the time she first got her cutie mark, and the kids all laugh at her outdated 80s fashion.
+- In the episode "Call of the Cutie", Cheerilee shows a picture of herself from around the time she first got her cutie mark, and the kids all laugh at her outdated '80s fashion.